Carrie VanCleve: Director

 Linzy Jones: Pre-Kindergarten “Annex” Co-Head Teacher

-Recently relocated to Eugene, Linzy has been working as an early childhood educator since 2008.
+Ms. Linzy is a big fan of Pre-K, New Dream, and obviously, ice cream!
+When she's not hanging out in the Annex, she can usually be found reading or playing in her garden in Cottage Grove with her husband and two children.
+Recently relocated to Lane County, Linzy has been working as an early childhood educator since 2008.
 Her experience is wide, and includes teaching and administration.
 Lesson planning, implementing developmentally appropriate lessons, and communicating with parents are part of her skill set.

 Vickie Reinwald: Garden Specialist

-Vickie has many years of experience as a gardener and business owner, and with training in early childhood education.
-Her focus is to teach the children about the natural world and our connection to the growing things in it.
-She works throughout the center, interfacing with every teacher and child in our extensive gardens.
-You’ll often find her in the Garden Room, puttering about with plant starts.
+I enjoy getting around in style!
+I love the playful nature of working with children in the gardens.
+My focus is to teach the children about the natural world and our connection to the growing things in it.
+I work throughout the center, interfacing with every teacher and child in our extensive gardens.
+You’ll often find me in the Garden Room, puttering about with plant starts.

 Annah James: Office Manager and Administrative Assistant